Paul-Daly366/IoT-Project/README.md

 Device to Monitor Conditions for Panic/Anxiety Attacks

-Using an ESP32, LCD, LEDs, DFRobot DHT11 Temperature Sensor, DFRobot HeartRate Sensor, LDR Light Sensor and a INMP411 Sound Sensor.
+Using an ESP32, LCD, LEDs, DFRobot DHT11 Temperature Sensor, DFRobot HeartRate Sensor, LDR Light Sensor and an INMP411 Sound Sensor.

 ------------------------------------------------------------------------------